Indian Textile Machinery Industry

 The Tenth Plan aims to facilitate the textile and apparel industry to:

 .
-Develop a world-class state-of-the-art production facility to accomplish and maintain a leading global position in the production and export of textiles and clothing.
+Develop a world-class state-of-the-art production facility to accomplish and maintain a leading global position in producing and exporting textiles and clothing.

 .
 Withstand demands of import penetration and uphold a dominant existence in the domestic market.

 .
-To accomplish these aims, heavy funds are needed in technology and modernization in critical areas, particularly in the spinning, weaving, knitting, finishing, and apparel sectors.
+To accomplish these aims, heavy funds are needed for technology and modernization in critical areas, particularly in the spinning, weaving, knitting, finishing, and apparel sectors.

 .
-The technology up-gradation scheme (TUFS) introduced in 1999 intended to make investments component attractive.
-This scheme has been established to promote modernization and technology up-gradation in the specified sectors of textile and jute industries.
+The technology up-gradation scheme (TUFS) introduced in 1999 is intended to make investment components attractive.
+This scheme has been established to promote modernization and technology up-gradation in the sectors specified in the textile and jute industries.

 Schemes to strengthen investment in textiles during the Tenth Plan cover: